 Unfortunately it is becoming very common during pregnancy, but it is certainly something you shouldn’t just accept and ‘put up’ with as this may well lead to it becoming worse, with problems post pregnancy and beyond.
 Your first port-of-call should be to inform your midwife who can refer you to the women’s health physiotherapist at the hospital.
 They will assess the level of your PGP and decide on where to take further treatment.

-If you find the wait to see an NHS physiotherapist is too long – We highly recommend you contact Gillian McCabe.
+If you find the wait to see an NHS physiotherapist is too long – I highly recommend you contact Gillian McCabe.
 Gillian is a fantastic women’s health physio based in Cardiff.
 Click here to find out more about Gillian and her treatments.

 Pelvic Girdle Pain is usually caused by the misalignment or asymmetry of the normal movement of the pelvis.
 Very often one side of the pelvis or Sacroilliac joints can become quite freely movable with the presence of increased relaxin hormone, this causes the other side to respond by trying to stabilize the pelvis and tighten up.
 This imbalance in the pelvis causes pain.
 The muscles and soft tissue in the area tighten up in response, and can lead to issues such as sciatica, lower back ache and pain in the front of the pubic bone and inside thighs.

 Massage can be extremely beneficial in providing relief from the muscle imbalances in the pelvis and also addressing the tight piriformis muscle associated with ‘sciatica’ or ‘piriformis syndrome’ which is more commonly the issue during pregnancy.
 Whilst it is very unlikely to ‘cure’ the problem, massage can certainly help with the management of the condition and prevent it from getting any worse as the pregnancy goes on.